 Accessibility: The Dandenong Market Food Discovery Tours are walking tours throughout the market.
 We can accommodate specific needs such as individuals with limited mobility, blindness or vision loss or other special requirements.
 However, we request you contact us directly to discuss your specific needs so that we can most effectively accommodate you.

-Tour operators are encouraged to contact Dandenong Market to discuss your specific needs and requirements – we can happily accommodate a wide range of interests and needs.
+Tour operators are encouraged to contact Dandenong Market to discuss your specific needs and requirements.

-All visitors to the Market who arrive via a coach tour receive:
+All visitors to the Market who arrive via a pre-organised visit will receive a $5 Dandenong Market voucher.

 When: Dandenong Market is open Tuesdays, Fridays, Saturdays and Sundays.